-(CNN) -- Here's a look at what you need to know about the Pulitzer Prizes.
+(CNN) -- Here's a look at the Pulitzer Prizes.
 The prizes are presented every April in recognition of achievements in journalism, music, literature and drama.

 Joseph Pulitzer, known as one of the greatest newspaper publishers in U.S. history, established the award as part of his will.